Spanish lender Santander has sold around 3.5% stake in its Polish subsidiary Santander Bank Polska via an accelerated bookbuilding process.

 Don’t let policy changes catch you off guard.
 Stay proactive with real-time data and expert analysis.

-As part of this partnership, Erste will gain access to Santander’s global payments platforms.
+As part of this partnership, Erste gained access to Santander’s global payments platforms.

 In June this year, Santander Bank signed an agreement to divest seven branches in Pennsylvania, the US, to Community Financial System’s subsidiary Community Bank.

-The sale of its branches was driven by its transformation into a national, digital-first bank.
+The sale of its branches was driven by its transformation into a digital-first bank.

 In October, Santander announced the merger of its Santander Consumer Finance (SCF) with Openbank to create a single legal entity, operating under the Openbank brand.